 The Renesis rotary engine in the RX-8 produces 232 horsepower with a six-speed manual transmission.
-For 2006, automatic-equipped cars are rated at 212 hp and have a six-speed automatic; the previous model made 197 hp and had a four-speed automatic.
+Cars with the six-speed automatic make 212 hp.
 Sport, Touring and Grand Touring packages are available.

 The front of the RX-8 has an aggressive air intake and displays abundant curves.
 A power bulge on the low hood features a rotor motif.
 Short overhangs are coupled with overfenders to enhance the appearance of stability, and functional side vents sit behind the front wheels.
 The rear-hinged back doors are made of aluminum.

-All models feature standard 18-inch wheels, except for the non-Shinka automatic-transmission edition, which comes with standard 16-inch wheels.
+All models feature standard 18-inch wheels, except for automatic-transmission editions, which come with standard 16-inch wheels.
 A spare tire isn't included.
 A Sport Package includes xenon headlights, fog lamps and the Dynamic Stability Control electronic stability system.

 The seats and trim are two-toned in black and the body color.
 Aluminum accents the console, transmission tunnel and gearshift lever.
 The front headrests, side sill covers and shift lever have a triangular shape to suggest the engine's rotors.